kunjee17/fnconf18-scaling-elmish-app/slides/index.md

  > Elmish implements core abstractions that can be used to build Fable applications following the “model view update” style of architecture, as made famous by Elm.

-' There are two different thing in Fable Elmish
+' There are two different things in Fable Elmish.
+Fable and Fable-Elmish or Elmish it self.
+Let's have a loot at both.

 ---